 Find affordable individual and family plans, small-group, short-term, or dental plans through licensed agency partners.

 This guide was created to help make it easier to choose the right health insurance for yourself and your family.
 A plan from the Affordable Care Act (ACA) Marketplace may be a good choice for many people.

 Louisiana uses the federal health insurance exchange to help people sign up for ACA plans.
-The exchange is also known as ACA Marketplace or Obamacare.
+The exchange is also known as the ACA Marketplace or Obamacare Marketplace.

-The federal government regulates the Marketplace website, HealthCare.gov, which lets you shop for health plans from private insurance companies.
-If you buy a plan from the Marketplace, the government may help pay your premiums through an advance premium tax credit (APTC).
+The federal government runs the Louisiana Marketplace website, HealthCare.gov, which lets you shop for health plans from private insurance companies.
+If you buy a plan from the Marketplace, the government may help pay your premiums through an income-based advance premium tax credit (APTC).